-- Price.
-Obviously a huge corporation won’t need to base their tool choices on the price tag as much as a smaller startup, but it’s often the first consideration for all companies.
+Price.
+Obviously, a huge corporation won’t need to base its tool choices on the price tag as much as a smaller startup, but it’s often the first consideration for all companies.

 Another thing to note about choosing tools is to try to avoid switching to new tools unless necessary.
-It can be quite disrupting for teams to constantly have to get used to new tools, which will only slow them down.
-Your tool stack should provide stability, as well as empower your teams with everything they need.
+It can be quite disruptive for teams to constantly have to get used to new tools, which will only slow them down.
+Your tool stack should provide stability as well as empower your teams with everything they need.
 Making solid tool choices early on is a wise investment.

 How to Learn More About Agile